xiaomeixw/NoRxJava/README.md

 [REPLACE ASYNCTASK AND ASYNCTASKLOADER WITH RX.OBSERVABLE – RXJAVA ANDROID PATTERNS](http://blog.stablekernel.com/replace-asynctask-asynctaskloader-rx-observable-rxjava-android-patterns/):I'd like to explore some patterns that have emerged as I've worked on various projects that rely on RxJava as the primary backbone of the architecture.There are plenty of “Getting Started” type posts talking about RxJava, some of which are in the context of Android.
 But at this point, I imagine there are people out there who like what they hear so far but aren't really sure how or why to to use it when solving concrete problems in their Android projects.(中译[用RxJava.Observable取代AsyncTask和AsyncTaskLoader-RxJava Android模版](http://blog.csdn.net/zhaokaiqiang1992/article/details/44751003))

+[When the Avengers meet Dagger2, RxJava and Retrofit in a clean way](http://saulmm.github.io/when-Thor-and-Hulk-meet-dagger2-rxjava-1/):Recently, a lot articles, frameworks, and talks at the android community, are appearing talking about testing and software architecture, as said in the last Droidcon Spain, we are focusing on how to do robust applications instead on how to develop specific features.
+That denotes that the Android framework and the current Android commnunity is reaching some level of maturity.(Chinese translation:[当复仇者联盟遇上Dragger2、RxJava和Retrofit的巧妙结合](http://www.devtf.cn/?p=565))

 http://www.jianshu.com/p/e79f306e12f1
 https://github.com/kaushikgopal/RxJava-Android-Samples